-on Pwint Thit Sa Report
+Ranked #2 in the Pwint Thit Sa

-UN Global Compact
+UN Global Compact since 2012

-The principal functions of the Board include:
+Principal Duties of the Board

 - providing entrepreneurial leadership, setting strategic objectives and ensuring that the necessary financial and human resources are in place for the Company to meet its objectives;